BerkeleyLearnVerify/Scenic/docs/tutorials/dynamics.rst

     In order to make sure that requirements are not violated, termination criteria are only checked *after* all requirements.
-So if in the same time step a monitor uses the :sampref:`terminate` statement but another behavior uses :sampref:`require` with a false condition, the simulation will be rejected rather than terminated.
+So if in the same time step a monitor uses the :keyword:`terminate` statement but another behavior uses :keyword:`require` with a false condition, the simulation will be rejected rather than terminated.

 ..  _dynamics_running_examples: